-There are many grounds which the Secretary of State (acting through the Insolvency Service) can rely on when seeking an Order for the disqualification of a Director, following the insolvent failure of their company.
+There are many grounds which the Secretary of State (acting through the Insolvency Service) can rely on when seeking an order for the disqualification of a director, following the insolvent failure of their company.

-One of the most common grounds cited by the Insolvency Service will be the failure to equally treat HMRC when compared to other creditors (in terms of making regular repayments, even if only partial) or trading to the detriment of HMRC, where the company’s life is extended by using the tax sums collected during the ongoing trading period.
+- trading to the detriment of HMRC, where the company’s life is extended by using the tax sums collected during the ongoing trading period.

 The allegation is usually worded on the basis that the company has traded to the detriment of HMRC and has, in doing so, preferred other creditors of the company to HMRC.
 However, this definition can change and may include a simple allegation of non-payment of HMRC or it may refer to some action with the post script “…to the detriment of Her Majesty’s Revenue & Customs”.

-Why is HMRC always a Creditor?
+Why is HMRC always a creditor?

 Most companies in the UK trade in the provision of goods or services, and their creditors will usually be directly connected to that business process, with regular billing and payment intervals.